 Woman: No. It’s on an individual basis.
 Sometimes we hand out a few in one month, sometimes only a few a year.
 It depends.
 When we notice someone doing a great job we reward them and let them know they’re important to us.
 It’s pretty simple.
 We take care of each other and show our appreciation when one of us shines.

 ‘We take care of each other’.
 So simple!
-When was the last time you let an employee, one of your staff or team, know how much s/he was appreciated?
-Went out of your way to take care of her?
+When was the last time you let an employee, one of your staff or team, know how much they were appreciated?
+Went out of your way to take care of them?

 OUR EMPLOYEES ARE OUR FIRST CUSTOMERS